 As I wake up and try to blink my eyes open, I realize that I can’t, because after crying for about an hour they’ve been welded shut.
 It’s the same story every time I go under anesthesia.
 I cry as I get put under, I cry during, I cry after.
 I’m so thankful I warned the nurse that this would happen because as I finally get my eyes open I can see she nervously watching me, anticipating that I’m in serious pain.
 She tenderly hands me a saltine and encourages nibble after nibble.
-After I’ve eaten two and stopped crying a little, she lets Kevin come into the room.

 He handles a few of the discharge aspects, sits with me as I get my bearings, helps me get dressed, and drives me home.
 And just like that a chapter of my life, something I’ve been participating in for about nine months, ends.
 A few weeks later I’ll get a call, be told that everything went well and asked if I would like to donate my eggs again.

 I knew I wanted to be an egg donor since I first learned it was a possibility.
 I had seen the commercials, explored the website, and found that I needed to be 21 to be eligible.
 A few weeks before my 21st birthday, in September of 2014, I submitted all the information to get started.
 I listed information about my background, height/weight/etc, birth control I was on, lifestyle choices (smoking, drinking, etc), and whether or not I had a history of pregnancy, STDs, etc. I noted that I would be 21 at the end of October and asked to be contacted at that time.

 On Wednesday, November 12, 2014 I was notified that I had been accepted into the pre-screening process.
 The pre-screening is a three-step process that covers the medical and psychological aspects of donating your eggs.
 It’s also very educational and keeps you well-informed of the process and what it looks like.